 Cardiovascular Thrombotic Events

-- Non-Steroidal Anti-inflammatory Drugs (NSAIDs), a component of VIMOVO, may cause an increased risk of serious cardiovascular thrombotic events, myocardial infarction, and stroke, which can be fatal.
-This risk may increase with duration of use.
-Patients with cardiovascular disease or risk factors for cardiovascular disease may be at greater risk [see WARNINGS AND PRECAUTIONS].
+- Non-Steroidal Anti-inflammatory Drugs (NSAIDs), a component of VIMOVO, cause an increased risk of serious cardiovascular thrombotic events, including myocardial infarction and stroke, which can be fatal.
+This risk may occur early in treatment and may increase with duration of use [see WARNINGS AND PRECAUTIONS].

-- VIMOVO is contraindicated for the treatment of perioperative pain in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS, and WARNINGS AND PRECAUTIONS].
+- VIMOVO is contraindicated in the setting of coronary artery bypass graft (CABG) surgery [see CONTRAINDICATIONS, and WARNINGS AND PRECAUTIONS].

-- NSAIDs, including naproxen, a component of VIMOVO, cause an increased risk of serious gastrointestinal adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
+- NSAIDs, a component of VIMOVO cause an increased risk of serious gastrointestinal (GI) adverse events including bleeding, ulceration, and perforation of the stomach or intestines, which can be fatal.
 These events can occur at any time during use and without warning symptoms.
-Elderly patients are at greater risk for serious gastrointestinal events [see WARNINGS AND PRECAUTIONS].
+Elderly patients and patients with a prior history of peptic ulcer disease and/or GI bleeding are at greater risk for serious GI events [see WARNINGS AND PRECAUTIONS].

 The chemical name for naproxen is (S)-6-methoxy-α-methyl-2-naphthaleneacetic acid.
 Naproxen has the following structure:

 Naproxen has a molecular weight of 230.26 and a molecular formula of C14H14O3.

 Naproxen is an odorless, white to off-white crystalline substance.
 It is lipid soluble, practically insoluble in water at low pH and freely soluble in water at high pH.
 The octanol/water partition coefficient of naproxen at pH 7.4 is 1.6 to 1.8.